‘My Dreams Took a Complete 180. I Have Found My True Passion.’

 Elisa eats fruit during the day and cooked low-fat vegan meals for dinner.
 She counts durian, mango, nectarines, peaches, dates and persimmons among her favorite fruits.
 Her go-to greens are butter and iceberg lettuces.
 She has experienced periods of being wholly raw but struggles eating this way.

 “The most challenging thing for me was trying to be 100 percent raw,” she said.
 “I went through a very hard time two years ago when I developed bulimia, trying to be 100 percent low-fat raw, which lasted about 30 days and then binging on cooked junk food for two months—and then repeated the cycle.
 Now, I’m more relaxed.
 The most important thing is to be happy about what you eat.
 Maybe in the future I will be totally fruity.
 Maybe not.
 We’ll see.”

-Elisa said transitioning raw fooders are wise not to take an all-or-nothing approach with diet, pushing themselves between cycles of raw food and old favorites.
+Elisa said transitioning raw food enthusiasts are wise not to take an all-or-nothing approach with diet, pushing themselves between cycles of raw food and old favorites.
 “Do not punish yourself for not being perfect, and don’t deprive yourself,” she said.

 A way to get to raw bliss faster, Elisa said, is for one to surround yourself with lots of fruit to be sure you don’t get too hungry or succumb to cravings.
 Even so, a transition is helpful for most, she said.

 “Take your time to transition,” she said.
 “You don’t have to be 100 percent low-fat raw overnight or even in a few years to feel good.”

 A mostly raw food lifestyle also got Elisa moving.
 She’s been running consistently for two-and-a-half years, enjoying 60-minute runs three days a week at a “lower pace,” finishing with stretching.
 She also benefits from a strength-training program a few days a week.